mssfoobar/docs/docs/modules/iams/deployment/secure-sensitive-endpoints.md

 # Securing Sensitive Endpoints

-The deployment manifests files in Quick Start section expose all endpoints to facilitate development but should be disabled for production deployment.
+The deployment manifests files in Quick Start section expose the following endpoints to facilitate development but should be disabled for production deployment.

--   PostgreSQL – port `30432` is exposed via `NodePort` which should be disabled in production or protected by firewall.
-Typical production deployment will have PostgreSQL deployed in a separate tier from the application tier, i.e., not in the same Kubernetes Cluster as the IAMS.

 -   IAMS-AAS – the REST APIs are intended to be invoked by backend services and not expose outside of Kubernetes.
 The Ingress Controller should not be created in production.
 The endpoints are:
     `{{server}}/admin/*`